braddle/osf-resources/Kubernetes/README.md

 #### Check Pods

-Check the Pods page on the dashboard.
+We can also check the Pods page on the dashboard.
 You should now see a Pod listed for the demo-app.
-Not it may to be running straight away you may have to wait a minute

 ![The Pods page of the Kubernete dashboard](docs/pods.png)